AnshininTakaha/AnshininTakaha/README.md

 ### ☕About Me
-- Personal Blog [https://anshinintakaha.github.io/] Stack with Daily, Skills about Embedded, VRChat Photos, Modeling Skills.(Pending)
+- Personal Blog [http://ukouwu-aphrodite.net/] Stack with Daily, Skills about Embedded, VRChat Photos, Modeling Skills.(Pending now and this is my new blog.)
 - Contact with me by Email [759589736@qq.com](mailto:759589736@qq.com)
 - Discord QQ Replenish as soon as possible...